 The MobileMAN architecture supporting cross-layer interactions is presented in Section 1.
-More precisely, in Section 1 we focus on the specification of the Network Status (NeSt) which is a node local memory where information gathered at different layers of the network stack is shared among different protocols and used to adapt the behavior of the node depending on the particular circumstance (e.g., traffic type, channel perturbations, network status, node selfishness and/or maliciousness, among the others) the node operates in.
+In this section we focus on the specification of the Network Status (NeSt) which is a node local memory where information gathered at different layers of the network stack is shared among different protocols and used to adapt the behavior of the node depending on the particular circumstance (e.g., traffic type, channel perturbations, network status, node selfishness and/or maliciousness, among the others) the node operates in.
+With respect to D10, a new section (Section 1.5) has been added to D13 to provide a description of our software architecture implementing the NeSt.
+Specifically, in Section 1.5, we present the software architecture of a NeSt prototype supporting cross-layer interactions between a proactive routing protocol and the middleware platform, CrossROAD, which has been developed during the project.